Shane Carden: Baltimore Brigade

 Carden signed with the Baltimore Brigade in February 2017.
 He relieved starter Chase Cartwright in the second quarter of the first game of the season.
 Carden then started the next 12 games for the Brigade.
 He suffered a concussion on July 29 against the Philadelphia Soul, and was placed on injured reserve on August 2.
 Carden played in 13 out of 14 regular season games, starting 12, in 2017, completing 275 of 431 passes for 3,189 yards, 63 touchdowns and 16 interceptions.
 He also rushed for 110 yards and 8 touchdowns.
 He became the first rookie quarterback since 2011 to throw for over 3,000 yards.
 On August 23, 2017, Carden was named the AFL Rookie of the Year.

 Coaching career

 Prior to the 2019 season, Carden was named the head coach at Wood River High School in Hailey, Idaho.
 He served as the Wood River offensive coordinator in 2018.

 Personal

 Carden's father, Jay Carden, played minor league baseball from 1963 to 1970.

+After his redshirt sophomore season, Carden got a tattoo on his left bicep depicting the outline of North Carolina with the East Carolina Pirates logo inside it.
+The pirate's eyepatch featured his jersey number 5.
+Carden first saw the tattoo design on teammate Damon Magazu.